annan-tang/annan-tang.github.io/_pages/about.md

                 <!-- Right side content -->
                 <a style="text-decoration: none;">Magnetic tactile sensor with load tolerance and flexibility using frame structures for estimating triaxial contact force distribution of humanoid</a>
                 <p>Takuma Hiraoka, Ren Kunita, Kunio Kojima, Naoki Hiraoka, Masanori Konishi, Tasuku Makabe, <strong>Annan Tang</strong>, Kei Okada and Masayuki Inaba</p>
-                <p>This paper proposes a method of constructing a load tolerant tactile sensor by separating the loaded part from the measuring part with magnetism and protecting the measuring part inside the frame of the robot.
-For modeling difficulties, this paper proposes learning the relationship between the change in the detected physical quantity due to deformation of the elastic body and the contact force distribution.</p>
+                <p>This paper proposes a method for constructing a load-tolerant tactile sensor that separates the loaded and measuring parts using magnetism and protects the measuring components within the robot's frame.
+It also explores modeling the relationship between physical deformations and contact force distribution.</p>
                 <p>
                     <a href="https://annan-tang.github.io/" style="text-decoration: none;">[Video(coming soon)]</a>
                     <a href="https://annan-tang.github.io/" style="text-decoration: none;">[Paper(coming soon)]</a>